atlanhq/application-sdk/docs/BEST_PRACTICES.md

 - You can use the `auto_heartbeater` decorator on top of the activity definition ([example](https://github.com/atlanhq/application-sdk/blob/main/application_sdk/workflows/sql/workflow.py#L238)) to automatically heartbeat the activity.
 This will heartbeat the activity 3 times per heartbeat_timeout interval by default.

 > Read more about activity timeouts [here](https://temporal.io/blog/activity-timeouts)

+## SQLAlchemy

+### Server Side Cursors
+Use server side cursors for large result sets to avoid loading the entire result set into memory.
+Refer to the [SQLAlchemy documentation](https://docs.sqlalchemy.org/en/20/core/connections.html#using-server-side-cursors-a-k-a-stream-results) for more information.